Programming Assignments

 Grading Programs (Generally)

-For most programming assignments, there will be a JUnit test, a size test,
+For most programming assignments, there will be a JUnit test, which you

 Extra Points for Submitting Early

-you submit it 24 hours early, 4 points if you submit it 48 hours early).
+you submit it 24 hours early, 3 points if you submit it 48 hours early.

 by 5% (half a letter grade) by turning it in two days early.

-Note that turning in a program more than two days early results in just
+Note that turning in a program more than two days early still results in just

 early as possible, but continue to think about them (and ask questions about